Skip to main content

 Introduction

 The first severe acute respiratory syndrome coronavirus (SARS-CoV) outbreak took place in 2003 in Guangdong, China, and the latest occurred in December 2019 in Wuhan, China (1).
-The effects of COVID-19 in Africa are comparatively low, and most of the impacts have been heavily touched upon in low-income countries that already have poor healthcare systems (1).
-Dentistry is facing a new turning point whereby dentists who work directly in patients' mouths contribute in the spread of diseases (2).
-A report published in the United States stated that dentists were at higher risk of contracting COVID-19 from their clients, and while some practices are closed others are operating due to the anxiety of economic fatalities and nonpayment of wages to their staff (1).
-A study performed in the United Kingdom showed that one-fifth of dentists shut their services, and more than 70% of the respondents experienced financial loss during the COVID-19 outbreak (1, 3).
+The effects of COVID-19 in Africa are comparatively low, and most of the impacts have been heavily felt in low-income countries that already have poor healthcare systems (1).
+Dentistry is facing a new turning point where dentists working directly in the mouth of the patient contribute to the spread of disease (2).
+A report published in the United States stated that dentists were at higher risk of contracting COVID-19 from their clients, and while some practices closed, others were operating due to the anxiety of economic fatalities and nonpayment of wages to their staff (1).
+A study performed in the United Kingdom showed that one-fifth of dentists shut down their services, and more than 70% of the respondents experienced financial loss during the COVID-19 outbreak (1, 3).
 There are inadequate findings reported in other countries regarding the economic breakdown inflicted on dental services amid the COVID-19 pandemic.

-Another concern of the COVID-19 pandemic is linked to care concerning the risk of getting dental care in the missed period (4).
+Another concern related to the COVID-19 pandemic is linked to getting dental care in the missed period (4).
 Throughout dental care, the increased spread of aerosols while drilling and scaling and the physical immediacy between dentists and their clients upsurge the risk of infection (4).
 The World Health Organization (WHO) has proposed measures during the COVID-19 pandemic to reduce the spread of infection between dentists and clients (5).
 The WHO prohibited performing aerosol-generating procedures (AGPs) that enable aerosols to be transmitted from one person to another (5).
-Considering the landscape of dental care and direct contact with saliva, blood, and aerosols from infected persons, dentists are usually in danger of COVID-19 infection.
-As a result, minimally invasive dentistry (MID) is suggested as an alternative against the pandemic based on the following: understanding the causes of disease and diagnosis, oral healthcare procedures performed by clients and dentists at home and in the hospital, respectively, and the protection of damaged teeth using defensive modalities (5).
+Considering the landscape of dental care and direct contact with saliva, blood, and aerosols from infected persons, dentists are usually at risk of COVID-19 infection.
+As a result, minimally invasive dentistry (MID) is suggested as an alternative against the pandemic based on the following: understanding the causes of disease and diagnosis; oral healthcare procedures performed by clients and dentists at home and in the hospital, respectively; and the protection of damaged teeth using defensive modalities (5).
 Hence, this review aims to assess the COVID-19 pandemic lockdown and its impact on dental care for children in Ghana.

 Effect of COVID-19 on dental care